OSGeo/OSGeoLive-doc/overview/osgearth_overview.rst

 Terrain rendering toolkit
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-osgEarth is a scalable terrain rendering toolkit for OpenSceneGraph_.
+osgEarth is a scalable terrain rendering toolkit for OpenSceneGraph_ (OSG), an open source, high performance, 3D graphics toolkit.
 Just create a simple XML file, point it at your imagery, elevation, and vector data, load it into your favorite OSG application, and go!
 osgEarth supports all kinds of data and comes with lots of examples to help you get up and running quickly and easily.

 .. _OpenSceneGraph: http://www.openscenegraph.org/